tomtombombadil/PocketCurator/README.md

    - L1/R1 - PgUp/PgDn in your games list
    - L2/R2 - scroll game description
    - Select - Settings
+   - Start - Select All / Select None toggle

 ## Settings

 Pressing Select will take you to the Pocket Curator Settings screen.
 These settings are available:
-   - Update Pocket Curator - if you're connected to the Internet and your clock is set properly, it will check this GitHub repo for the latest version and install it for you
+   - Check For Updates - if you're connected to the Internet and your clock is set properly, it will check this GitHub repo for the latest version and install it for you
-   - Status - shows your current version, where your ROMs are located, the detected firmware version, and free space on your SD card
+   - Status - shows your current version, the detected firmware version, where your ROMs are located, and free space on your SD card, the detected theme, if you're connected to the Internet, and your clock's status
-   - Restore Games List Backup - any time Pocket Curator alters your games list (like when fetching ROMs and injecting metadata) it backs up the originals, just in case!
-   - Font Size - changes the size of the font in Pocket Curator.
+   - Font Size - change the base font size in Pocket Curator's UI.
-   - Auto-scroll description - enabling this will cause the game descriptions on the games list to scroll automatically up and down
-   - Safe Mode - enabling this will cause Pocket Curator to NOT delete anything!
-You can use this to test it out without fear.
+   - Font Color - change the text color in Pocket Curator's UI.
+   - Highlight Color - change the color of the highlight bar in Pocket Curator's UI.
+   - Swap Games List Side - Pocket Curator defaults to listing the games on the left ad showing the screenshot/metadata on the right.
+This has them swap places.
-   - Delete Scraped Media - this is enabled by default, turning it off will cause Pocket Curator to ONLY delete the game ROM/ZIP file.
+   - Delete Scraped Files with ROMs - this is enabled by default, turning it off will cause Pocket Curator to ONLY delete the game ROM/ZIP file.
 It will NOT delete the scraped files for that game.
+   - Auto-Scroll Description - enabling this will cause the game descriptions on the games list to scroll automatically up and down
    - Rating Display - two options here Text or Stars.
 It controls which appears in games list display for the rating of the game: stars or a number.
+   - Restore Games List Backup - any time Pocket Curator alters your games list (like when fetching ROMs and injecting metadata) it backs up the originals, just in case!

 The Settings screen also shows a line of help text for the selected setting, and a line of help text for controls.
 Settings persist in `pocketcurator/settings.json`.